 Choosing the right variety of wood pellets can make or break your pork loin.
 A strong wood variety could overpower your pork loin and even impart a bitter taste.
 But, choosing a wood pellet variety that is mild might not give the smoked flavor you seek.

 On the stronger end of the scale, you have woods like mesquite and hickory.
-Both kinds of wood have great classic earthy flavors that are well suited to large beef cuts, like brisket.
+Both kinds of wood have great classic earthy flavors suited to large beef cuts, like brisket.
 If used sparingly in a blend or as a starting flavor, they can add to your pork loin but will easily overpower a pork loin’s light flavor.

 Pecan and maple are both kinds of wood with great depth and sweetness.
 We can recommend either wood pellets as an everyday choice to keep on hand for any meat you will put in your pellet smoker.
-However, we lean towards pecan because it is our favorite for pork ribs and still works great for beef and chicken.
+However, we lean towards pecan because it is our favorite for pork ribs and works great for beef and chicken.

 Our top choice is straight fruitwood pellets like cherry or apple.
-Cherry is a great choice and will certainly do a great job on any pork, vegetables, or cold smoking cheese.
+Cherry is a great choice and will certainly do a great job on pork, vegetables, or cold smoking cheese.

 Without a doubt, applewood pellets are a top pick for any pork product, especially pork loin.
 Applewood brings a mellow smoke flavor that will not overpower pork and rarely gets bitter.
-Apple pellets are also very versatile for smoking rare items, like salt, cheese, eggs, and vegetables.
+Apple pellets are also versatile for smoking rare items, like salt, cheese, eggs, and vegetables.

 Finally, applewood pellets are a great combination with apricot that is featured in the below recipe.